-How VA can help Companies in financial distress
+How VA can help companies in financial distress

 Considering VA as an option

-Voluntary Administration cannot create viability, but it can liberate it.
-The candidate Company is one that will have inherent value and is viable.
-The situation that it is confronting may have been because it has suffered an event, like a single project loss, or it has a cost burden that, if freed from, would return it to profitability.
+But it can liberate it.
+The company has inherent value and is still viable.
+The company may have suffered an event, like a single project loss.
+Or it has a cost burden that if freed from would return it to profitability.
 Voluntary Administration is not magical though.
 Like everything in life, it requires commitment, fortitude and skills.
 All three must be applied to a commercial activity that has the potential to recover.

 The VA model